-Obese couples take 59 per cent – or one and a half times longer – to make a baby than wannabe parents who are an average size, claims a new study.
+Obese or overweight couples take 59 per cent – or one and a half times longer – to make a baby than wannabe parents who are an average size, claims a new study.

 Researchers at the National Institute of Health studied over 500 couples who were trying to conceive for a period of three years.